turingschool/front-end-curriculum/projects/overlook.md

 password: overlook2021
 ```

-  - Upon successfully loggin in, I should see my dashboard.
+  - Upon successfully logging in, I should see my dashboard.

 **Refer to the "Get single user" section from the endpoints table above!**